 - Matt Dolan (Senior Product Manager) joined virtually to showcase how teams can use Trello, Confluence, chat tools, and Atlas for whole-company collaboration to give people the visibility and connection they need to get work done effectively.

-Matt has been working with Atlassian for over 6 years remotely from the UK, so if you’re looking for tips on large-scale team remote collaboration, you’d definitely want to check out his recorded session—you’ll also love his various metaphors and mental models to break down complexities of tool usage, including fun references to the Power Rangers.
+Matt has been working with Atlassian for over 6 years remotely from the UK, so if you’re looking for tips on large-scale team remote collaboration, you’d definitely want to check out his recorded session.
+You’d also love his various metaphors and mental models to break down the complexities of tool usage, including fun references to the Power Rangers.

 - Stu Smith (Experience Design Manager) demonstrated how Trello's new Views and Daschcards features are unlocking powerful use cases for collaborative teams while still staying true to the familiar, visual, and tactile characteristics that have made Trello a well-loved tool.

-Stu also shares some awesome tips on what you can get out of Trello—from design projects to recruiting—still integrated with the various tools your teams are already using (and compared it to the infinite ways you can now cook and make recipes out of cauliflower)—that you can take back to your teams to feel less lost at work.
+Stu also shares some awesome tips on what you can get out of Trello—from design projects to recruiting—still integrated with the various tools your teams are already using (and compared it to the infinite ways you can now cook and make recipes out of cauliflower); tips that you can take back to your teams to feel less lost at work.

 - Victor Dronov (Principal Product Manager) and Dana Hogan (Global Head of Trello Enterprise Sales) together spoke on how Trello supports our largest customers across tens of thousands of users and exciting roadmap updates that make the Trello admin experience even more seamless across the Atlassian platform with solutions like Atlassian Access and organizational insights.